 Sugato can most literally be translated as ‘he who has reached the right destination’, a reference to achieving the bliss of Nibbāna.
 Therefore, sugato can also be translated as ‘the Lucky One’, or sublime, and in that sense it is often used as a name for the Buddha.

 According to the Visuddhimagga, however, sugato has more meanings.
 The Buddha is sugato because he has traveled the path in the right way, he has gone to a good place, he has traveled the path irreversibly, and because he speaks correctly.

 The meaning is therefore twofold.
-First, sugato is a reference to the flissful Nibbāna, the good destiny the Buddha reached and in this sence it also refers to the very beneficial effect on the world that his awakening had through the teaching he gave to others to walk this path themselves.
+First, sugato is a reference to the blissful Nibbāna, the good destiny the Buddha reached and in this sense it also refers to the very beneficial effect on the world that his awakening had through the teaching he gave to others to walk this path themselves.
 Second, the Buddha only spoke what was true, correct, and beneficial during his teaching.

 5. The Knower of Worlds (Lokavidū)